 Apply to Vote By Mail

-PLEASE NOTE: The Election Board will begin mailing voters their Vote By Mail ballots starting in early October.
+PLEASE NOTE: The Election Board will begin mailing voters their Vote By Mail ballots starting in in late Janaury – possibly January 28.

 NOTE: When marking your ballot, use a black or blue ballpoint pen.
 Make one solid line to connect the head of the arrow to the tail of the arrow next to each selection you make on the ballot.
 Do NOT use a thick-tip marker, which will bleed through the paper and cause the ballot to be unreadable by the ballot scanner.

 Follow all enclosed instructions and make sure to vote in secret.
-A mail ballot must be postmarked (or in the absence of a postmark, certified by the voter) on or before Nov.
-6 in order to be counted.
-In addition, the Board must receive the ballot by Nov.
-20, 2018 for the ballot to be counted.
+A mail ballot must be postmarked (or in the absence of a postmark, certified by the voter) on or before Election Day Feb.
+26 in order to be counted.

 The ballot may be returned: